AnabFaiaz21/Matplotlib-and-Plotly-Visualization/README.md

 ## File Descriptions

-notebook.ipynb: This IPython Notebook file contains the code and examples for generating the dynamic HTML content. output.html: The generated HTML file that displays the interactive Plotly and Matplotlib graphs, Markdown text, tables, equations, colored text, and the embedded image.
+**notebook.ipynb**: This IPython Notebook file contains the code and examples for generating the dynamic HTML content.

+**output.html**: The generated HTML file that displays the interactive Plotly and Matplotlib graphs, Markdown text, tables, equations, colored text, and the embedded image.

 ## Preview